rjbultitude/theconditionalorchestra/README.md

 ##Plans

-Consider dropping the windChime - it doesn't add much If so, use windSpeed to determine tempo of brassBaritones
+Having dropped the windChime, use windSpeed to determine tempo of brassBaritones

 Consider only running configureDisplay when sounds are playing or run configureSounds when visuals are ready.